fstrub95/Autoencoders_cf/README.md

-# Collaborative Filtering with Stacked Denoising Autoencoders and Sparse Inputs
+# Hybrid Collaborative Filtering with Neural Networks

 Collaborative Fltering uses the ratings history of users and items.
 The feedback of one user on some items is combined with the feedback of all other users on all items to predict a new rating.